luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ### XPU implementation
 Let's do a rapid recap:

-So far we have two performant codes, one CPU-based, the other GPU-based, to solve the nonlinear and implicit diffusion equation in 2D. **Wouldn't it be great to have single code that enables both ?**
+So far we have two performant codes, one CPU-based, the other GPU-based, to solve the nonlinear and implicit diffusion equation in 2D. **Wouldn't it be great to have a single code that enables both ?**

 **The answer is [ParallelStencil.jl]** which enables a backend independent syntax implementing parallel stencil kernels to execute on XPUs.
 The [`diffusion_2D_damp_perf_xpu2.jl`](scripts/diffusion_2D_damp_perf_xpu2.jl) code uses [ParallelStencil.jl] to combine [`diffusion_2D_damp_perf_gpu.jl`](scripts/diffusion_2D_damp_perf_gpu.jl) and [`diffusion_2D_damp_perf_loop_fun.jl`](scripts/diffusion_2D_damp_perf_loop_fun.jl) into a single code.
 Backend can be chosen by the `USE_GPU` flag.
 Using the `parallel_indices` permits to write code that avoids storing the fluxes to main memory:
 ```julia